 By default, when user presses the Android hardware back button, react-navigation will pop a screen or exit the app if there are no screens to pop.
 This is a sensible default behavior, but there are situations when you might want to implement custom handling.

-Take, for example, a screen where user is selecting items in a list, and a "selection mode" is active.
+As an example, consider a screen where user is selecting items in a list, and a "selection mode" is active.
 On a back button press, you would first want the "selection mode" to be deactivated, and the screen should be popped only on the second back button press.
 The following code snippet demonstrates the situation.
 We make use of

-onBackButtonPressAndroid denotes that we have handled the event, and react-navigation's lister will not get called, thus not popping the screen.
+onBackPress denotes that we have handled the event, and react-navigation's listener will not get called, thus not popping the screen.
 Returning

 false will cause the event to bubble up and react-navigation's listener will pop the screen.